renweizhukov/LearningOpenCV/README.md

   If "all" is specified, the histograms will be compared via all the above methods.
 If not specified, the default value "correl" will be used.

+* The current EMD implementation in OpenCV supports the following three definitions of distance:

+    l1: Manhattan distance,
+    l2: Euclidean distance,
+    c: Checkboard distance,

+  If "all" is specified, the histograms will be compared with all the above distances.
+If not specified, the default value "l1" will be used.

 To get the help info,

 ```bash